angelikilazaridou/angelikilazaridou.github.io/index.md

 News
 ---------
+* September 2015: I will be attending the Google NLP PhD Summit!

 * September 2015: Slides on <a href="../resourses/talks/MmLL.pdf">Multimodal Language Learning</a> (Talks at IBM Watson, UPenn and Facebook AI)

 * June 2015: <a href="http://arxiv.org/abs/1506.03500">What is the meaning of a word?
 Language-drive image generation from word embeddings</a>